KPX1164/Billed/README.md

 # Billed
-This is only base project.
+This is only base project structure.
+Income and Expenses recorder